FIWARE/tutorials.CRUD-Operations/README.md

 * The `/v2/entities/<entity>/attrs/<attribute>/value` endpoint is used to update an attribute
 * The `/v2/entities/<entity>/attrs` endpoint is used to update multiple attributes

 ### Overwrite the value of an Attribute value

 This example updates the value of the price attribute of the Entity with `id=urn:ngsi-ld:Product:001`

-Existing attribute values can be altered by making a PUT request to the `/v2/entities/<entity>/attrs/<attribute>/value` endpoint.

 #### Request: